reuteras/nfa/README.md

 # nfa

 This is nfa or [nfstream](https://www.nfstream.org/) for [Arkime](https://www.arkime.com).
 It's a simple demo program to use nfstream to check a pcap from Arkime based on id or rootId.
-It has only been tested on Arkime v2.7.1 and v3.0.0 running on [Ubuntu](https://ubuntu.com/) 18.04 LTS with [Python](https://www.python.org/) 3.8.
+It has only been tested on Arkime v2.7.1 and v3.0.0 running on [Ubuntu](https://ubuntu.com/) 18.04 LTS with [Python](https://www.python.org/) 3.8 and [FastAPI](https://fastapi.tiangolo.com).

 ## Installation